DigitalPublishingToolkit/NN09/md/10Rules.md

 imaginable was taking its course, the general public seemed to take little interest in the matter.

-In Germany, the conservative party CDU, which had responded to the scandal in the most graceless and sedate manner imaginable, actually ended up gaining votes in the general elections, while the other acting government party at the time, the liberal FDP, which had shown at least
+In Germany the conservative party CDU, which had responded to the scandal in the most graceless and sedate manner imaginable, actually ended up gaining votes in the general elections, while the other acting government party at the time, the liberal FDP, which had shown at least